lumapps/design-system/demo/angularjs/components/search-field/doc.md

 # Search field

-**Search field allow users to specify a word or a phrase to find relevant content.**
+**Search fields allow users to specify a word or a phrase to find relevant content.**

 ## Default